 Generally speaking, this route is very straightforward and accessible, making it ideal for a broad range of riders, especially those new to dirt road touring.
 Yes, there’s some climbing to contend with but overall, it unfolds across far mellower terrain than most other Mexican routes on the site.
 Oaxaca is known nationally for the quality of its regional cuisine.
 Rest assured, there are also plenty of places to sample this along the way – we’ve marked a number of resupply points on the map to satisfy your memela fix.

 Difficulty 6: Despite the amount of climbing, this route is well within the scope of anyone new to dirt road touring.
 There are regular resupply points and the surfaces are mostly well graded.

 This route is based closely on a ride that Tom and Sarah Walwyn first posted to the site way back in 2015!
-Inevitably, things have changed a lot since then, so it now includes a more dirt-orientated exit from the city and avoids an ongoing highway project (expect further minor reroutes over time) that has seen pavement coat many segments of the original route.
+Inevitably, things have changed a lot since then, so it now includes a more dirt-orientated exit from the city and avoids an ongoing highway project that has seen pavement coat many segments of the original route – expect additional reroutes over time due to ongoing construction.
 With thanks to Tom and Sarah for the inspiration and initial research – follow their family adventures here.
-Please let us know if there are any further changes, and will continue to update the route.
+Please let us know if there are any further changes, and we will continue to update the route.